tknie/clu/README.md

   * binary data queries
   * image data queries
   * video data queries
-* Support creating batch jobs for database-specific tasks like SQL scripts
+* Support creating batch jobs for database-specific tasks like SQL scripts or a complex query

-For possible future details have a look at the API documentation.
+For possible detailed information about the Flynn layer, have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/tknie/flynn>

 ## Release information

 The version 1.0.0 is released.
 It is a stable version used for various projects giving access to audit data stored in the database.
 It is stable and no problem known.
 You can download the Docker image at <https://hub.docker.com/r/thknie/cluapi> or download it in Docker/Podman with

 ```sh